 A $100 recreational purchase in Burlington: $14 cannabis excise + $6 sales tax + $1 local option = $121 out the door.

-A $100 medical purchase in Burlington: $0 cannabis excise + $6 sales tax + $1 local option = $107 out the door.
+A $100 medical purchase in Burlington: $0 cannabis excise + $0 sales tax + $0 local option = $100 out the door.
+(The medical exemption covers the state sales tax, and the 1% local-option tax — which piggybacks on the sales tax — drops off with it.)

-That's $14 saved per $100 spent.
-If you spend $100/month, you're saving $168/year.
-The $50 application fee pays for itself in under four months.
-If you spend $200/month, you're saving $336/year.
+That's $21 saved per $100 spent inside Burlington.
+If you spend $100/month, you're saving about $252/year — roughly $200 after the $50 card fee, which pays for itself after about $240 of purchases.
+If you spend $200/month, you're saving over $500/year.

 For casual consumers — somebody who buys an eighth for a weekend once a quarter — the math doesn't pencil out.
 For anyone using cannabis as part of a regular routine, medical is almost always the financially correct call.